AwalaApp/specs/rs000-core.md

 #### Cargo Collection Authorization (CCA)

-A Cargo Collection Authorization (CCA) is a RAMF-serialized message whereby Gateway A allows a relayer to collect cargo on its behalf from Gateway B. Its concrete message format signature is the octet `0x44`.
+A Cargo Collection Authorization (CCA) is a RAMF-serialized message whereby Gateway A allows a relayer to collect cargo on its behalf from Gateway B. Its concrete message type is the octet `0x44`.
 This is to be eventually used as described in the [cargo relay binding](#cargo-relay-binding).

 The payload ciphertext MUST be encrypted.
 The corresponding plaintext MUST contain the following information: